RevoU-FSSE-2/week-5-SherinOlivia/README.md

-git ad# Week 5 : Project Milestone 1
+# Week 5 : Project Milestone 1

 For the 1st Milestone Project, we are to make a company profile website using everything we've learned so far about HTML and CSS.